alfredopzr/Sorting-Algorithm-Comparison/readMe.txt

 counted.

+INPUT:
+The input format of this program is that the first line will be an integer indicating the number of words to be sorted.
+Then, beginning from the second line, words are listed, and each line only contains one word

+CLASS BREAKDOWN
 Project5.java:
 This is the entrance to the program.
 All classes containing sorting algorithms get called from this class.
 The Project5.java class also handles the timing of runtime of each individual algorithm.